Ciaxur/DiscordStat.bot/README.md

 - `list-bot-tracking`: DMs a list for all Bots being tracked to user
 - `clear-data`: Clears all stored logs of user. (*No Confirmation is given*)
 - `uptime`: Prints User's most recent uptime
+- `graph-uptime`: Generates and outputs user's uptime as a graph
 - `week-uptime`: Prints User's uptime during the past 7 days

 **Server-Specific Commands**